ekwan/PyPlate/API.md

 - uses(*containers)
   - declare `*containers` (iterable of `Containers`) as being used in the recipe.
-- add(source, destination, volume): Adds a step to the recipe which will move the given quantity of the *source* substance to the *destination*.
+- add(source, destination, volume):
+  - Adds a step to the recipe which will move the given quantity of the *source* substance to the *destination*.
-- transfer(source, destination, how_much): Adds a step to the recipe which will move *volume* from *source* to *destination*.
+- transfer(source, destination, how_much):
+  - Adds a step to the recipe which will move *volume* from *source* to *destination*.
   - Note that all `Substances` in the source will be transferred in proportion to their volumetric ratios.
+- create_stock_solution(what, concentration, solvent, volume)
+  - Adds a step to the recipe with will create a new container with the desired volume and containing the desired concentration of `what`.
+  - If `what` is a liquid, volumes will be calculated appropriately.
 - bake()
   - Checks the validity of each step and ensures all Containers are used.
   - Returns all new Containers and Plates in the order they were defined in `uses()`.